eduzol/sudoku.js/README.md

 #Improvements / Known Issues
 * Improve Project strucutre to follow a [standard](http://docssa.info/#fileStructure)
-* Not Tested on IOS
+* Tested on IE 11, Firefox, Chrome, Android (Chrome).
+Not Tested on IOS
-* Backspace does not deletes value from the model
+* Backspace does not delete value from the model
 * User interface testing with [karma](http://karma-runner.github.io/0.12/index.html)
 * Probably using a CSS framework like bootstrap.
 * Improve Mobile browser experience.